You are here

 601.1: Graduation Requirements

-The purpose of this Policy is to ensure that the Bloomington Public Schools shall proceed efficiently with the implementation of the State and local graduation requirements, including the expectation that all learners are career and college ready.
-All efforts and planning shall advance the School Board’s commitment to setting high standards and expectations for all educators and learners in the District and to maintaining high student achievement while continuously improving educational opportunities.
+The purpose of this Policy is to ensure that the District shall proceed efficiently with the implementation of the State and local graduation requirements, including the expectation that all learners are career and college ready.

 606: Instructional Materials Selection

 The purpose of this Policy is to provide direction for selection of instructional materials.

 606.1: Procedure for Handling Questioned Materials